A Regular and Complete Notion of Delay for Streaming String Transducers

+\myparagraph{Origin information.} Differences in the way transducers produce their output are best captured by the notion of \emph{origin information}, initially proposed for streaming string transducers~\cite{DBLP:conf/icalp/Bojanczyk14}.
+An origin function maps any position of the output word to the input position where it was produced.
+In an execution such as $\rho$ above, any position of $w_i$ has origin $i$. \cref{fig:delay} illustrates five different ways of producing the same output word $a^4b^4$ (the input word of length 4 is irrelevant here and not depicted).
+Consider for example the execution $\rho_1$.
+When reading the first input symbol (timestep $t=1$), nothing is produced.
+At timestep $t=2$, $a^4$ is produced, and its positions have origin $2$, as depicted to the right of the figure.
+The sequence $b^4$ is produced at timestep $t=4$ so its corresponding positions have origin $4$.
+Note that $\rho_3,\rho_4,\rho_5$ do not correspond to finite transducer executions, as $a^4b^4$ is not produced from left to right.

-A (finite) transducer is an abstract machine obtained by adding output production on the transitions of a finite automaton.
-Transducers produce their output from left to right, hence the natural way of quantifying the difference between two partial productions of the same output is to measure how much one is ahead of the other.
-Let us illustrate this with an example.
-In Figure \ref{fig:delay}, both runs $\rho_1$ and $\rho_2$ produce the same output from left to right, yet at different speed: $\rho_1$ produces bigger chunks of output at lower frequency.
-The \emph{delay} between both runs is $2$ for $t \in \{1,3\}$ and $0$ for $t \in \{2,4\}$.
-The global delay $\delay(\rho_1,\rho_2)$ is defined as the maximal delay occurring along the runs, in this case $2$.
+\myparagraph{Delay for finite transducers.} A natural way of comparing two finite transducer executions $\rho_1,\rho_2$ on the same input and producing the same output, is to compare the origin functions $o_1,o_2$ they induce, and in particular how much one is ahead of the other.
+In \cref{fig:delay}, both $\rho_1$ and $\rho_2$ produce the same output from left to right, yet at different speed: $\rho_1$ produces bigger chunks of output at lower frequency.
+The \emph{delay} between both executions is $2$ for $t \in \{1,3\}$ and $0$ for $t \in \{2,4\}$.
+The global delay $\delay(\rho_1,\rho_2)$ is defined as the maximal delay along the executions, in this case $2$.